ucsdmanorlab/PSSR2/docs/source/guide/dataloading.rst

 Image Denoising
 ----------------

-While the **PSSR** package is mainly used for image super-resolution, it can be used for image denoising as well.
+While the **PSSR2** package is mainly used for image super-resolution, it can be used for image denoising as well.
 Set the ``lr_scale=1`` with an equivalent ``scale`` value in the model, and ``hr_res`` equal to the denoising image resolution.

-Multidimensional and 2.5-dimensional images can be used with this approach as well, meaning that **PSSR** can be used for things such as temporal super-resolution without necessarily needing to be used for image super-resolution as well.
+Multidimensional and 2.5-dimensional images can be used with this approach as well, meaning that **PSSR2** can be used for things such as temporal super-resolution without necessarily needing to be used for image super-resolution as well.